ArshdeepDEVSingh/Class-Management-System/README.md

 ## Prerequisites

 Ensure you have the following installed on your system:
-- Python 3.x
+- Python 3.12 (majorly file handling)
 - Tkinter (included by default with Python installations)
-- PyInstaller (optional, if creating an executable)
+- PyInstaller (for creating an executable)

 ## Installation